-We may issue additional shares of common stock or other equity securities without your approval, which would dilute your ownership interests and may depress the market price of our common stock.
+We may issue additional shares of common stock or other equity securities without stockholder approval, which would dilute your ownership interests and may depress the market price of our common stock.

-As of December 31, 2021, we had Warrants outstanding to purchase up to an aggregate of 5,177,500 shares of our common stock and options and warrants outstanding to purchase up to an aggregate of 7,122,198 shares of our common stock.
-Under the Humacyte, Inc. 2021 Long-Term Incentive Plan (the "2021 Plan") and the Humacyte, Inc. 2021 Employee Stock Purchase Plan (the "ESPP"), we also have the ability to issue 7,725,253 shares and 1,030,033 shares, respectively.
-In addition, such aggregate number of shares under the 2021 Plan and the ESPP will automatically increase on January 1 of each year commencing January 1, 2022, in an amount equal to 5% and 1%, respectively, of the number of shares of our capital stock outstanding on December 31 of the preceding year, unless our board of directors (the "Board") acts prior to January 1 of a given year to provide that the increase for such year will be a lesser number.
-At the end of 2021, our Board elected not to increase the number of shares under the 2021 Plan and the ESPP.
+As of December 31, 2022, we had warrants outstanding to purchase up to an aggregate of 5,588,506 shares of our common stock and options outstanding to purchase up to an aggregate of 7,203,874 shares of our common stock.
+Under the Humacyte, Inc. 2021 Long-Term Incentive Plan (the "2021 Plan") and the Humacyte, Inc. 2021 Employee Stock Purchase Plan (the "ESPP"), as of December 31, 2022 we also have the ability to issue 6,700,888 shares and 1,030,033 shares, respectively.
+In addition, the aggregate number of shares under the 2021 Plan and the ESPP will automatically increase on January 1 of each year commencing January 1, 2022, in an amount equal to 5% and 1%, respectively, of the number of shares of our capital stock outstanding on December 31 of the preceding year, unless our board of directors (the "Board") acts prior to January 1 of a given year to provide that the increase for such year will be a lesser number.
+At the end of 2021 and 2022, our Board elected not to increase the number of shares under the 2021 Plan and the ESPP.
 We may also issue additional shares of common stock or other equity securities of equal or senior rank in the future in connection with, among other things, future acquisitions or repayment of outstanding indebtedness, without stockholder approval, in a number of circumstances.